 In his book, Hood explores the many types of “supersense” humans have.
 It’s a great read but, since he doesn’t have any awareness of etheric and astral imprints, he concludes in the end that ‘supernatural thinking is simply the natural consequence of failing to match our intuitions with the true reality of the world.’
 He comes very close at times to recognizing that objects can have an energetic as well as physical component but never actually accepts it, in spite of the overwhelming evidence in his studies that so many people innately believe this to be true.

 My perception, after years of energy sensing objects of all kinds, is that laundering clothing removes all imprints.
 So putting on Fred West’s freshly laundered cardigan presents no problem at all energetically.

 However, if it hasn’t been washed, that’s a completely different matter.
-Particularly if he wore it frequently and even more so if he wore it recently, it will be saturated with his imprints.
+Particularly if he wore it frequently and even more so if he wore it recently and it hadn’t been laundered for a long time, it will be saturated with his imprints.
 This will have an energetic effect on any wearer, as people intuitively know.
 And as I explain in the Clutter and Feng Shui Symbology chapter of my Clear Your Clutter with Feng Shui book, if a person knows the history of an item and has a negative association with it, then just the sight of it will evoke those feelings and no amount of space clearing will change that.

 So if someone knows it is a murderer’s cardigan, even if it has been laundered a hundred times, they are likely to feel energetically contaminated if they come into contact with it, even though they haven’t been.